Yurik72/ESPHap/README.md

 Example folders contains sketch for [FAN](https://github.com/Yurik72/ESPHap/tree/master/examples/EspHap_FAN), which shows on Apple FAN icon.
 You are able to control FAN characteristic such as

 - ON/OFF
 - Speed
 - Direction

-Those sketch as well includes advanced feathures:
+Those sketch as well includes advanced features:
 - Web File Manager
 - OTA
 - Built-in web site